 At the same time, Netflix CEO Ted Sarandos recently stated: “We have a strong business without Warner.”

-As we’ve previously been told, if Paramount wins — especially with Saudi backing — the SnyderVerse is back in full play.
+If Paramount wins — especially with Saudi backing — the SnyderVerse is said to be in full play.

 We’re also told that if WBD is sold, James Gunn would be out as head of DC Studios.

-If Netflix somehow pulls it off, the talk has been Snyder adapting The Dark Knight Returns with Affleck as Batman (this year marks the 40th anniversary of the release of the comic book).
+If Netflix somehow pulls it off, the talk has been Snyder adapting The Dark Knight Returns with Affleck as Batman.
 But that scenario now appears less certain given regulatory uncertainty and Sarandos signaling Netflix doesn’t “need” Warner.

 Snyder Keeps Posting — Coincidence?